erisaaa/erisa/.github/CONTRIBUTING.md

 # Contribution Guide

-## Directory
-The current structure for this repository at the time of writing is as follows:

-- `.github/`: contains various "meta" files for use on GitHub, such as pull request and issue templates, as well as this document.
-- `defaults/`: contains packages that distributed under the `@erisa` scope on NPM.
-These are packages that are considered to be related to Erisa in some way, but aren't integral to it working.
-- `main/`: contains the code for the main `erisa` package.
-- `tests/`: contains the various tests for both the main Erisa code, as well as the "default" packages.

 ## Issues
 ### Bug Reports
 If you're reporting a bug with the library, first make sure to search for existing issues to make sure that it hasn't been reported before.